bdelbosc/nuxeo-stream-sse/README.md

 ## TODO

-- decode avro message and propagate JSON body to client (Bulk Status, Bulk Command)
 - create a "lag" stream that reports lag and latency on Nuxeo Stream consumers
+- configure and use log4j
 - create a simple client application to introspect Nuxeo Stream activity
+- gatling test to check limits
 - use a fixed pool of consumer with a shared LogManager
-- gatling test to check limits
-- add a heart beat to make sure connection is active without requiring TCP Keepalive configuration
 - check required AWS ALB configuration
 - handle auth